 As explained in Method Overview, the LDAK weightings are intended to correct for short-range SNP-SNP correlations caused by LD.
 When the dataset contains strong population structure or closely related individuals, extensive long-range correlations may also be present.
 Ideally the weightings should not correct for these correlations.
-Therefore, when calculating weightings using a highly-related and/or structured dataset, we recommend adding --decay YES and providing a value for the halflife (using the option --half-life).
+Therefore, when calculating weightings using a highly-related and/or structured dataset, we recommend adding --decay YES and providing a value for the halflife (in kb) using the option --half-life.

 Finally, we emphasize that for most human association studies, there is no need to model the decay of LD; we think it is only necessary when there is considerable structure and/or relatedness, such as that observed in animal or plant studies, or possibly very isolated human populations (and even then, the impact on estimates is usually fairly slight).